-This season, the Southbank Centre Winter Festival supported by NatWest is pulling out all the stops to throw their biggest and best ever Christmas celebration (running from Friday December 1 2017 to Tuesday 2 January 2018).
-There's a sack-load of Thames-side festive fun planned including one of the best Christmas markets in London, where shoppers can bag gifts, festive produce and sweet treats, and seasonal Christmas shows, guaranteed to brighten up any miserable family members shunning the festive spirit.
+Wintertime at Southbank Centre always pulls out all the stops to throw its biggest and best ever Christmas celebration.
+There's usually a sack-load of Thames-side festive fun planned including one of the best Christmas markets in London, where shoppers can bag gifts, festive produce and sweet treats, and seasonal Christmas shows, guaranteed to brighten up any miserable family members shunning the festive spirit.
 Check out our highlights below and head down to one of the most festive events in London this winter.

-The majority of the Winter Festival's outdoor attractions are usually open from 10am-10pm daily.
+Wintertime usually opens mid November and runs until just after Christmas.
+The majority of the Southbank Centre's outdoor attractions are usually open from 10am-10pm daily.
 The Southbank Centre is normally entirely closed on Christmas Day, with outdoor attractions staying closed on New Year's Eve.

 The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo and City Underground lines), though Embankment (Circle and District) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
 Many bus routes stop nearby or you can even arrive by boat to Festival Pier.

 The Wintertime market is completely free to wander around, and many of Southbank Centre’s festive events are too.
 Some events are ticketed.

 We’ll be updating this page with events and info for Wintertime at Southbank Centre 2018 as it’s announced.

 RECOMMENDED: Find more festive fun with our guide to Christmas in London